Sudanese NHS doctor 'betrayed' after being refused entry onto evacuation flight to UK

 British military chiefs say they have the capacity to fly at least 500 people per day out of the Wadi Seidna airfield, north of Khartoum.

-The Foreign Secretary James Cleverly, who had previously warned the mission could become "impossible" tweeted on Thursday night: "I urge all British nationals wishing to leave to proceed to the airport as quickly as possible to ensure their safety."
+Foreign Secretary James Cleverly, who had previously warned the mission could become "impossible" tweeted on Thursday night: "I urge all British nationals wishing to leave to proceed to the airport as quickly as possible to ensure their safety."

 More than 2,000 British nationals in Sudan have registered under evacuation plans.

-Mr Cleverly also called for the ceasefires "full implementation" by the generals in conflict in Africa's third largest country.
+Mr Cleverly also called for the "full implementation" of the ceasefire by the generals in conflict in Africa's third largest country.

 Additional reporting by Andre Rhoden-Paul